SecJS/Utils/README.md

 console.log(randomColor()) // #7059c1
 ```

+---

 ### isArrayOfObjects

-> Use isArrayOfObjects to verify if all values inside of the array are objects
+> Use isArrayOfObjects to verify if all values inside the array are objects

 ```js
 import { isArrayOfObjects } from '@secjs/utils'